Deep sequence models tend to memorize geometrically; it is unclear why

 \subsection{Succinctness does not break the tie: Proof of Proposition~\ref{prop:geometry_complexity}}

 In datasets where redundancies exist, the complexity of a lookup table scales quickly with the training set size (say $\numentities$), whereas the more succinct solution does not (or at worst, grows polynomially slower).
-For example, if the data is linearly separable in some constant dimensionality, the linear classifier can be described in a constant number of bits, whereas a lookup table (such as a nearest neighbor model) would require $\numentities$ bits.
+For example, if the data is linearly separable in some constant dimensionality, the linear classifier can be described in $\Theta(1)$ bits, whereas a lookup table (such as a nearest neighbor model) would require $\Theta(\numentities)$ bits.
 However, this wide disparity in complexity does not necessarily surface in our setting, which is a \textit{memorization} task without redundancies.
-Concretely, at least in terms of bits and $\ell_2$ norms, there are simple graphs where both the geometric and associative views are equally complex---there is no factor of $n$, which in our case should be the edge count or the vertex count of our graph.
-We informally prove this below.
+Concretely, at least in terms of bits and $\ell_2$ norms, there are simple graphs where both the geometric and associative views are equally complex--- and at worst, differ by a constant factor of at most $2$ or so depending on whether edge/weight symmetries are constrained during training on not.
+Thus, the gap does not scale as $\Theta(n)$, which in our case would be the edge count or the vertex count of our graph.

+We make two notes about the constant multiplicative factor of $2$ in the gap between the two complexities.
+First, the factor does not appear if only direction of the edges are stored, or if the embedding weights are untied.
+Second, it may seem that this constant factor may partly explain the geometric bias; however, a geometry appears even when memorizing only one direction of the edges in the smaller graphs (see \cref{fig:forward-only-tiny}), where both forms of storage must be equally succinct.

-We first roughly derive the bit and norm complexity for a general graph, showing how an associative memory scales with the edge count, whereas a geometric memory scales with the vertex count.
+\textbf{Proof intuition.} We first roughly derive the bit and norm complexity for a general graph.
+The key idea is that associative memory scales with the edge count, whereas a geometric memory scales with the vertex count.